JustPause/JustPause/README.md

-### Hi, I’m @JustPause
+### Hi, I’m Justinas
+# About me

+I am a coder, but I want to be a C or Rust porgrammer / softwere enginere, or DevOps enginere.

+---

-- 👀 I’m interested in 3D modeling, C++
+- 👀 I’m interested in 3D modeling, C++, Rust.
+Mainly intresed in low level, BIOS develepment, or just back-end.
-- 🌱 I’m currently learning CompTIA A+, programming, 3D modeling and more.
+- 🌱 I’m currently learning CompTIA A+, programming, codeing, 3D modeling and more.
-- 💞️ I’m looking to collaborate on simple software that can improve my programming, digital art skills
+- 💞️ I’m looking to collaborate on simple software that can improve my programming skills, digital art skills and geass find frends
 - 📫 You can reach me on IamJustStan@hotmail.com

-## About me

-I am a coder, but i want to be a C porgrammer / softwere enginere. or DevOps enginere.
 <!-- My img -->
 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="./1.png">